energywebfoundation/passport-did-auth/docs/index.md

 ## Getting Started

-This repository consists of a Node.js Password Strategy and examples which show how the strategy can be used.

-The strategy provides verification of the issuance of claims made regarding roles defined in an Ethereum Naming System (ENS).
+This repository consists of a Node.js Password Strategy which provides verification of the issuance of claims made regarding roles defined in an Ethereum Naming System (ENS).

-The examples consists of both client and server components.

 ### Prerequisities